jonteohr/McRPG/README.md

 * **New items** - Inspired from World of Warcraft, craftable and obtainable.
 * **Private whispers** - You can send player private whispers, only visible to the sender and receiver.
 * **Classes** - With different classes, you can choose what your character will become and what powers you will possess
 * **Factions** - With 2 different factions to choose, you can either become one of the fierce bad guys, or the team playing good guys!
-(Upcoming)

 _More features will be added as we implement them into the plugin_